casper-ecosystem/cep-85/README.md

 The modality provides two options:

-1. `NoEvents`: This modality will signal the contract to not record events at all.
+1. `NoEvents`: This modality will signal the contract not to record any events.
 This is the default mode.
 2. `CES`: This modality will signal the contract to record events using the [Casper Event Standard](#casper-event-standard).

 | EventsMode | u8  |